ibm-cloud-docs/Cloudant/offerings/learning-center.md

 This is part 10 - `Querying`.

-So far we have performed CRUD (Create/Read/Update/Delete) operations from the command line, the dashboard and from code.
+So far we have performed create, retrieve, update, and delete (CRUD) operations from the command line, the dashboard and from code.
 These are operations centered on the document's `_id`:

 Fetch document by `_id`.
 Update document whose `_id` = 'x'.